-We begin with an examination and review of your medical history.
-We want to understand, and help you understand, your oral health.
+Your dentist will begin with an examination and review of your medical history, to understand, and help you also understand your oral health.
 Nutritional guidance, patient education, and dental care that is customized to your individual needs, is the best foundation for preventive or restorative treatment.
-From there, we will work with you to devise a comprehensive treatment plan to restore and maintain optimal health.
+From there, the dentist will work with you to devise a comprehensive treatment plan to restore and maintain optimal health.

-Dentistry is not about teeth, or even gums.
-It is about people, and we are here to help you.
-Call 852 2810 1801 and schedule your appointment today.
+Dentistry is not just about teeth, or even gums.
+It is about people, and remember that dentists are there to help you.